Aaron Judge: 2024: Second MVP, AL pennant

 Following an injury-interrupted spring training, Judge started the 2024 season slowly, hitting .180 through the first three weeks of April.
 Judge primarily played at center field early in the season but also made his first major league appearance in left field when Alex Verdugo was on paternity leave.
 By late April, Judge appeared more comfortable and improved his performance at the plate, collecting eight hits and three home runs along with six walks in the final week of the month.

 Judge was selected as the AL Player of the Week for the week of May 19, after going 10-for-20 and slugging 1.200 with three home runs and five doubles in this period.
 Judge was also selected as the AL Player of the Month for May, having hit 14 home runs and 12 doubles in the month, with 27 RBI, slashing .361/.479/.918.
 This marked Judge's seventh AL Player of the Month selection, and his third consecutive May honor.
 Judge also completed a homecoming of sorts, playing his first series at Oracle Park against the San Francisco Giants, where he went 6-for-10 with three home runs and six RBI as the Yankees swept the series.
 By the end of May, Judge improved his season slash line to .277/.405/.643, with an OPS of 1.048.

 For the week ending June 9, Judge received his second AL Player of the Week award for 2024.
 In the six-game homestand split against the Minnesota Twins and Los Angeles Dodgers, Judge slashed .500/.630/1.200 with three home runs and 12 RBI.
-Following a 3-for-4 game against the Dodgers on June 9, Judge raised his season batting average to over .300 for the first time in 2024.
-By the end of June, Judge led the majors in home runs (31), RBI (82), and OPS (1.144), and he was second in the AL in batting average (.316) among qualified hitters.
+Following a 3-for-4 game against the Dodgers on June 9, Judge raised his season batting average to over .300 for the first time.
+At end of June, Judge led the majors in home runs (31), RBI (82), and OPS (1.144), and he was second in the AL in batting average (.316) among qualified hitters.
 Judge won the AL Player of the Month Award again in June, for the second consecutive month, slashing .409/.514/.864, with 11 home runs and 37 RBI for the month.

 On June 27, Judge was announced as a starting outfielder for the AL in the All-Star Game, having received the most votes.
 This was the second time in three seasons that he received the most All-Star votes.